Fried Chicken Po’ Boys with Spicy Remoulade Sauce

 Po Boy Sauce

-Po’ boys are also traditionally served with remoulade sauce, a Louisiana-style French sauce that’s packed full of flavors and spices!
-This recipe is one the easiest things to make, even though it looks and sounds a bit complicated.
-You can find all the ingredients for this recipe right in your regular grocery store.
-The combination of sriracha sauce, Cajun seasonings, horseradish, garlic, mayo, and other ingredients will make your taste buds sing!
+Po’ boys are traditionally served with remoulade sauce, a Louisiana-style French sauce that’s packed with flavor and spice.
+This sauce is easy to make, even though it looks and sounds a bit complicated.
+You can find all the ingredients in your grocery store.
+The combination of sriracha sauce, Cajun seasonings, horseradish, garlic, mayo, and other ingredients creates a delicious and savory sauce that pairs perfectly with the fried chicken.

 Bowl of remoulade dressing.
 Spatula on the side.